miguelrodriguez6/miguelrodriguez6/README.md

 ## 🏆 About Me
 Graduated in **Computer Engineering** with a specialization in **Software Engineering** from the University of A Coruña.
 Currently working as a **Software Engineer at GBTEC Group** and pursuing a **Master’s in Computer Engineering**.

-Junior software engineer with foundational experience in **backend development** and **frontend technologies**.
+Junior software engineer with foundational experience in **backend development** and **frontend development**.
 Committed to expanding skills and knowledge through continuous learning and hands-on experience.

 ---

 ## 🛠 Development Skills

 ### **Backend**
-- Java (Spring Boot, Spring Data, Spring Cloud, Spring Security)
+- Java (Spring Boot, Spring Data, Spring Cloud, Spring Security...)
 - PostgreSQL
 - REST API Development
+- Databases
-- Microsoft Graph API
+- Algorithms

 ### **Frontend**
 - Angular